Second trial begins for North Miami cop who fired at autistic man holding a toy truck

 For the second time, a jury was sworn in to hear the case against a North Miami police officer who shot at a severely autistic man holding a silver toy truck in the middle of the street but instead hit his therapist, an unarmed black man.

-So with a new set of jurors in place on Thursday, prosecutors once again laid out the dramatic details of the encounter in July 2016.
+So with a new set of jurors in place Thursday, prosecutors once again laid out the dramatic details of the encounter, which resulted in two counts of felony attempted manslaughter, and one count of misdemeanor culpable negligence against the officer.

 They argued that Aledda should have known that Arnaldo Rios Soto, sitting in the middle of a North Miami street, was holding a toy, not a weapon.
 That day, police had been called to the scene after a motorist called 911 to report a man holding a possible gun to his head in the street.

-Still, Aledda fired three shots from over 50 yards away, even though another officer had already radioed that the shiny object did not appear to be a weapon.
+Still, Aledda fired three shots from more than 50 yards away, even though another officer had already radioed that the shiny object did not appear to be a weapon.
 “The defendant attempted to execute Arnaldo Rios Soto,” prosecutor Reid Rubin told jurors during opening statements.

 One bullet pierced Kinsey’s thigh.
 Rios was unhurt.
 Rubin showed jurors a photo of Kinsey’s blood on the pavement.
 “That would have been Arnaldo’s brains or blood all over the street,” the prosecutor said.

-Defense lawyers say Aledda, in a chaotic scene beset by faulty police radios, truly believed Rios-Soto was holding Kinsey hostage and was about to kill him.
-The defense will present its opening statement Thursday afternoon.
+Defense lawyers say Aledda, in a chaotic scene beset by faulty police radios, truly believed Rios was holding Kinsey hostage and was about to kill him.

+Attorney Douglas Hartman told jurors that Rios was holding the toy “like it was a gun.”

+Aledda, at his first trial, took the stand.
+“At that point, I had to fire my shot.
+I thought the black male was going to get executed,” Aledda told jurors, adding: “My heart was pounding out of my chest.
+I’ve never been in the position to take a life to save another.”

-Thursday marked the start of the second trial for Aledda, whose case garnered worldwide attention amid national scrutiny on police tactics.
-A portion of the confrontation — Kinsey on the ground, his hands in the air, begging for cops to not shoot — was captured on bystander cell phone video that went viral.
+Aledda’s case came amid growing national calls for more scrutiny of police tactics.
+A portion of the confrontation — Kinsey on the ground, his hands in the air, begging for cops to not shoot — was captured on bystander cellphone video that went viral.

 Aledda’s first trial in March ended in a hung jury — five of six of jurors wanted to acquit Aledda outright.
 He was acquitted of one misdemeanor charge of culpable negligence.